“The Contributing Factors to the Sabena Bankruptcy: External and Internal Factors Explained”

 The independence of the Congo will pose three serious problems, thus undermining the commercial relations that Sabena maintained with its former colony and, consequently, an important source of income.

-In particular, the future status of the internal Congolese lines which could well escape Sabena as well as the loss of the character of “imperial cabotage” of the line between Belgium and the Congo.
+In particular, the future status of the internal Congolese lines which might well escape Sabena as well as the loss of the character of “imperial cabotage” of the line between Belgium and the Congo.
 Which, by the way, allowed the maintenance of an anti-competitive strategy that Sabena had been practicing since the end of the Second World War.

 Then there is the fate of the shares of Sabena, held by the colony and which were to revert by right to the independent Congolese state.
 So many elements that will force the State to take urgent measures which will result in particular in the takeover of 90% of the company’s shares.